sustrik/libdill/tutorial-protocol.md

 }
 ```

-We'll need a structure to hold data for our handle.
-At the moment it will be empty, except for the table of handle's virtual functions:
+To start with the implementation we need a structure to hold data for the handle.
+At the moment it will contain only handle's virtual function table:

 ```c
 struct quux {